itscontained/secret-manager/README.md

     path: secret/data
     auth:
       kubernetes:
-        path: kubernetes
+        mountPath: kubernetes
         role: example-role
         secretRef:
           name: vault-secret
 ```

-The SecretStore defines how ExternalSecrets for the Store should interact with the backend and the permission boundary
+The SecretStore defines how ExternalSecrets for the Store should interact with the backend, and the permission boundary
 that the ExternalSecrets have within the namespace or cluster when accessing the SecretStore.

 Once a SecretStore is defined an ExternalSecret can be created which references the Store.